stryngs/edgedressing/README.md

 ### Food for thought
 edgedressing does not need to reside on the wireless LAN of the target.
 With modifications to the code a user would be able to direct targets to a non-RFC1918 address.

+### Privacy implications
+During testing it was noted that the affected node sent a GET request to www.msftconnecttest.com every thirty seconds.
+Whether the user wants to or not, they let Microsoft know where they are just by virtue of connecting to an Access Point.